Flint Wagon Works: Wagons — Flint's Big Three

-Their business became the second of Flint's "Big Three" wagon builders following William A. Paterson's founded by Paterson in 1869.
+Their business became the second of Flint's "Big Three" wagon builders following William A. Paterson's founded in 1869.
 The third new business was founded in the mid 1880s, William C. Durant's Flint Road Cart Company later renamed Durant-Dort Carriage Company.
 Their main competitor was the South Bend, Indiana, Studebaker Brothers Manufacturing Company.
 The following numbers were reported in April 1904: